Childhood obesity - how big is the challenge?

 Since 2008, The Children’s Obesity Clinic – initiated and developed by Paediatrician, PhD, Associate Professor, Consultant Jens-Christian Holm – has included more than 4200 children with obesity into ‘the Children’s Obesity Clinic Treatment which is a multidisciplinary program based on current guidelines and standards for best-practice and authoritative recommendations.
 We strive constantly to develop and refine our treatment in order to optimize treatment results in regards to obesity and its related complications.

 At the first visit, the child and family are introduced to the treatment protocol, which is a family-centred approach involving behaviour-modifying techniques, where the child and family receive an individually tailored and thorough plan of lifestyle advices.
 This individually tailored plan is presented to each child and family comprising 10-25 treatment plan points concerning sources and amounts of nutrition, sugar and fat intake, level and type of physical activity and inactivity, psychosocial functions, eating behaviours, hygiene, allowances, and sleep patterns.
-To date, more than 4200 children or adolescents and their families have started treatment.

 Go to the top